-For example, if you have negative balances, like a loan that hasn’t been paid in full or a former overdrafted bank account, you can call the banks listed to find out if you can still pay them back.
+For example, if you have negative account balances, like a loan that hasn’t been paid in full or a former overdrafted bank account, you can call the banks listed to find out if you can still pay them back.
 If they will allow you to do this, you can then ask if they will remove their negative reports.

 Something else to be aware of: just like a credit report, a banking history report can have errors.
-So, make sure you look at your report completely to ensure it is correct.
+So, make sure you look at your report completely to ensure it is accurate.
 If not, contact ChexSystems and start a dispute over the mistakes on your report.

 Having missed or late payments can drastically affect your credit score.
 That’s why it’s so important that you pay your bills on time and in full each month, and try to keep your balances low.
 You should also pay attention to your credit utilization, or how much you charge on your credit card.
 It’s typically recommended that you keep balances below 30 percent of your credit limit; sticking to this 30 percent credit utilization figure can really help your credit score.

 There are multiple tactics to help you methodically pay off money you owe.
 The two most popular debt repayment strategies are the avalanche debt repayment method and the snowball debt repayment method.
 Both of these methods work best when you utilize an automatic savings account to ensure you don’t spend the money you need to pay off your debt.

 Banking through Chime, you can automatically deposit money into your savings5.
 Chime members can automatically transfer a percentage of every paycheck6 into their savings account to achieve their financial goals faster.
 It’s a hassle-free way to add to your savings and help you make a dent in your debt.